All Israel

 Meny and Ayelet left behind four children – Mor, Gal, Bar, and Goni – and six grandchildren.
 Meny moved to live in Be’eri at age 13, and throughout his life held several central roles in the kibbutz.
 He worked as a printer at the Be’eri printing house, managed the grocery store and the swimming pool, and served as the kibbutz’s chief steward.
 In addition, he was a player and coach for the local soccer team.

-His children described him as a devoted and loving father and grandfather, a family man who always cared for everyone around him.
-Alongside his love for his family and the kibbutz, Meny loved the sea and was an avid supporter of the soccer team Hapoel Tel Aviv.
+Godard's children described him as a devoted and loving father and grandfather, a family man who always cared for everyone around him.
+Alongside his love for his family and the kibbutz, Godard loved the sea and was an avid supporter of the Hapoel soccer team in Tel Aviv.

-Last Sunday, the body of Lt.
-Hadar Goldin was returned to Israel, after 11 years in captivity by the Hamas terror organization.
+Last Sunday, the body of IDF Lt.
+Hadar Goldin was returned to Israel after 11 years in captivity by the Hamas terror organization.

 Goldin was killed during a battle in Rafah during the ceasefire at the end of Operation Protective Edge on August 1, 2014, and was abducted by Hamas.
 Since then, his family waged a campaign to bring him back for burial in Israel.
 His funeral was held on Tuesday in the presence of thousands.

-Last weekend, the body of murdered hostage Lior Rudaeff was returned to Israel, who had been the security coordinator of Kibbutz Nir Yitzhak.
-On Monday, Rudaeff was brought to burial in the kibbutz he went out to defend on the morning of October 7.
+Last weekend, the body of murdered hostage Lior Rudaeff was returned to Israel.
+Rudaeff had been the security coordinator of Kibbutz Nir Yitzhak.
+On Monday, Rudaeff was brought to burial in the kibbutz he went out to defend on the morning of Oct.
+7.

 Gili Cohen is a political affairs correspondent for KAN 11.